Swu865/mapletools/README.md

 Both Python and Tesseract OCR should be added to the system's environment.

 ### Installation
-Follow these steps to get MapleTools up and running:

 1. Install Python and Tesseract OCR on your machine.
 Ensure they are added to the environment path.
 2. Clone the MapleTools repository or download the source code.